 4. Eligible / Target Organization

-This program is designed for government organizations involved in the preparation, implementation and monitoring of the CAADP process, especially focal points or country team members of the CAADP.
+This program is designed for government organizations involved in the preparation, implementation and monitoring of the CAADP and CARD/NRDS process, especially focal points or country team members of the CAADP and CARD/NRDS task force.